2016 Ukrainian Football Amateur League

-The 2016 Ukrainian Football Amateur League season is the 20th since it replaced the competition of physical culture clubs.
-It started on April 16, 2016.
+The 2016 Ukrainian Football Amateur League season was the 20th since it replaced the competition of physical culture clubs.
+It started on 16 April 2016.

-There are 24 teams competing during the season which will consist of two phases, the first phase will be a group stage with six groups of four teams and the second phase will be a final playoff stage.
-All group winners and two best second placed teams will advance to playoffs which will start from quarterfinals.
+There were 24 teams competing during the season which consisted of two phases, the first phase was a group stage with six groups of four teams and the second phase was a final playoff stage.
+All group winners and two best second placed teams advanced to playoffs which started from quarterfinals.

-The last season winner Balkany Zorya will be the defending champions.
+The last season winner Balkany Zorya were the defending champions.